meganz/MEGAchat/Readme.md

 and linking against an up to date version of openssl when building software.

 ## Building webrtc ##

 * Android
 Start a fresh new shell for building webrtc.
-You must NOT use a shell where `android-commands.sh` has been sourced, because that script sets the CC, CXX etc variables to the NDK compiler that you installed.
+You must NOT use a shell where `env-android.sh` has been sourced, because that script sets the CC, CXX etc variables to the NDK compiler that you installed.
 However we don't want to build webrtc with that compiler, but rather with its own version (reasons explained above).
 Therefore, you must not use here the shell that you used to build the dependencies.However it will be used later to build the karere codebase.
+* iOS
+Start a fresh new shell for buulding webrtc.
+You must NOT use a shell where `env-ios.sh` has been sourced.

 First, create a directory where all webrtc stuff will go, and `cd` to it.
 All instructions in this section assume that the current directory is that one.